joshuarobs/boilerplate-monorepo-typescript-cra-and-node/README.md

 ## 3. TypeScript is required
 I originally made this with the intention to work with TypeScript.
 As far as I'm concerned, there isn't any easy way to adjust this monorepo such that it'd work without TypeScript (vanilla JavaScript).
 I suppose you could just write normal JavaScript in the `.ts` files as TypeScript is a superset of JavaScript.
 Or you can instead learn TypeScript, which I think is the better option since it comes with more features and makes code completion and refactoring easier.

+## 4. The build script for the server may fail if on Windows
+The build script of the server is called automatically when the whole monorepo's build script is called (via `yarn build` in the root directory).
+The command `rm -rf build/` is called prior to compiling the TypeScript files to clean the `build/` folder of old files.
+This command may not work on Windows.